iamvery/feenix/README.md

 end
 ```

 This is a good start, but there's an important piece missing.
-Controllers are also function pipelines, so we need to make our controller pluggable.
+Controllers are also pipelines, so we need to make our controller pluggable.
 This allows you do to things on the connection before your controller actions run.

 To illustrate this problem, consider setting some data in a plug in your controller.